 Brief taste of freedom

-When he was paroled, he was outspoken in his efforts to give inmates and parolees a chance to rehabilitate.
+When he was paroled, he was outspoken in his efforts to give prisoners and parolees a chance to rehabilitate.

-“The Society for the Friendless will aid worthy prisoners now confined in San Quentin and Folsom, who have neither money or friends to assist them to secure parole, and will aid the needy and dependent mothers, wives and little ones of paroled and other prisoners, will look after the sick and distressed in all cases coming to our notice, no matter by whom so reported.
-There are, scattered throughout our State, many who suffer more than do those incarcerated, and upon whom the hand of scorn rests heavily,” according to Moore’s book, which had a few pages written by the Society.
+“The Society for the Friendless will (help) worthy prisoners now confined in San Quentin and Folsom, who have neither money or friends to assist them to secure parole.
+(They) will aid the needy and dependent mothers, wives and little ones of paroled and other prisoners, will look after the sick and distressed in all cases coming to our notice, no matter by whom so reported.
+There are, scattered throughout our state, many who suffer more than do those incarcerated, and upon whom the hand of scorn rests heavily,” according to Moore’s book, which had a few pages written by the Society.

 His reform efforts raised eyebrows with the prison staff and local law enforcement.
 He was re-incarcerated but was paroled a second time on the promise he would leave the state and never return.